sparkfun/eng_application/README.md

 About the Engineering Department
 --------------------------------
 The engineering department designs open-source electronics for SparkFun.
-We also create the code and supporting documentation for said products to enable our customers to create, hack, and explore the great wide world of embedded electronics.
+We also create the code and supporting documentation to enable our customers to create, hack, and explore the great wide world of embedded electronics.

 License Information
 -------------------
 Please review the LICENSE.md file for license information.

 If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.

-Distributed as-is; no warrenty is given.
+Distributed as-is; no warranty is given.

 - Your friends at SparkFun.